Lesson video

 You could read different books about the same person and come away with completely different views about them.

-</v> I really hope enjoyed the video.
+<v ->Welcome back everyone,</v> I really hope you enjoyed the video.

-Now Armitage says he wrote "Poem" 20 or 30 years ago and he was inspired by reading biographies and autobiographies.
+Now Armitage says he wrote poem 20 or 30 years ago and he was inspired by reading biographies and autobiographies.

-So let's watch Armitage introduce "Poem" again.
+So let's watch Armitage introduce Perm again.

 This time I'd like to think about what Armitage says about the impression of people we get from biographies and autobiographies.

-So let's watch Armitage introduce "Poem" again.
+So let's watch Armitage introduce Perm again.

-<v ->This is a poem with the very astonishing title of "Poem".
+<v ->This is a poem with the very astonishing title of "Poem.

-</v> It's one of those pieces that sort of does what it says on the tin lid.
+"</v> It's one of those pieces that sort of does what it says on the tin lid.

 You could read different books about the same person and come away with completely different views about them.

-<v ->Welcome back, everyone.
+<v ->Welcome back everyone.

-</v> You might have said, Armitage talks about how difficult it is to summarise someone's life.
+You might have said,</v> Armitage talks about how difficult it is to summarize someone's life.

 You could read different books about the same person and come away with completely different views about them.